Employee performance review

 Workspace Alignment

 - Physical Workspace: Real Estate (RE), including building layout, amenities, design and other physical infrastructure, can significantly impact employee productivity, engagement and overall satisfaction.
-Factors such as ergonomic furniture, adequate lighting, proper ventilation, temperature, noise control and access to green spaces are important for creating a comfortable and healthy work environment.
+Factors such as ergonomic furniture, adequate lighting, proper ventilation, temperature, noise control and access to green spaces are essential for creating a comfortable and healthy work environment.

 - Social Workspace: Human Resources (HR) plays a vital role in ensuring that the work environment aligns with employees’ needs and expectations.
 This includes implementing policies and programs that promote work-life balance, reduce work-related stress, provide professional development opportunities, and foster a positive and inclusive culture.
-HR can also gather employee feedback to identify areas for improvement and address any concerns related to the learn/work environment.
+HR can also gather employee feedback to identify areas for improvement and address any concerns related to the learning/work environment.

 Data driven approach measures what matter